 We have established procedures by which shareholders may communicate with members of the Board of Directors, individually or as a group.
 Shareholders wishing to communicate with the Board of Directors or a specified member of the Board may send written communications addressed to: Board of Directors, LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606 The mailing envelope should clearly specify the intended recipient or recipients, which may be the Board of Directors as a group or an individual member of the Board.
 The communication should include the shareholder's name and the number of shares owned.
-Communications that arenot racially, ethically or religiously offensive, commercial, pornographic, obscene, vulgar, profane, defamatory, abusive, harassing, threatening, malicious, false or frivolous in nature will be promptly forwarded to the specified members of the Board of Directors.
-We have also established procedures by which all interested parties (not just shareholders) may communicate directly with our non-management or independent directors as a group.
-Any interested party wishing to communicate with our non-management or independent directors as a group may send written communications addressed to: Board of Directors, LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606.
-The mailing envelope should clearly specify the intended recipients, which may be the non-management directors or the independent directors as a group.
+Communications that are not racially, ethically or religiously offensive, commercial, pornographic, obscene, vulgar, profane, defamatory, abusive, harassing, threatening, malicious, false or frivolous in nature will be promptly forwarded to the specified members of the Board of Directors.
+We have also established procedures by which all interested parties (not just shareholders) may communicate directly with our non-management or independent directors as a group may send written communications addressed to: Board of Directors, LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606 The mailing envelope should clearly specify the intended recipients, which may be the non-management directors or the independent directors as a group.
 The envelope will be promptly forwarded for distribution to the intended recipients.